ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/02_ATAC-seq.md

 | **Peak_3** | chr2 | 78200 | 78650 | . | 450 | 88 | 92 | 85 | 90 |
 | **Peak_4** | chr10 | 500120 | 500400 | . | 280 | 310 | 295 | 45 | 38 |

 The first few columns (Chr, Start, End, Length) are metadata.
-If differential accesibility studies with DESeq2 (see below) are to be performed, these are stripped in R, leaving only the **Peak IDs** as rows and the **Sample Counts** as columns.
+If differential accessibility studies with DESeq2 (see below) are to be performed, these are stripped in R, leaving only the **Peak IDs** as rows and the **Sample Counts** as columns.

+## The DiffBind Workflow

+While the manual consensus workflow explained above offers maximum transparency, many researchers prefer using the R/Bioconductor package [DiffBind](https://bioconductor.org/packages/devel/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf/), which automates the transition from peak files to differential analysis.

+DiffBind needs to be provided a **sample sheet** (as .csv), containing the paths to the BAM files, their respective narrowPeak files previously generated with MACS3, and (optionally) the condition that each sample belongs to.
+It creates a consensus peak, it re-centers every peak around its summit and makes them all a fixed width, and counts the reads in those standarized windows.

+The primary output is a **DBA Object** in R, which can be exported as a report.
+This report contains the genomic coordinates of all consensus peaks, their normalized accessibility scores, and the statistical significance of their changes between conditions (Fold Change and FDR).
+To obtain these data diffBind uses DESeq2 or EdgeR internally (depending on the settings).
+Additionally, DiffBind provides built-in functions to generate PCA plots and binding affinity heatmaps, which are essential for validating the reproducibility of biological replicates, as well as volcano plots to quickly inspect open or closed chromatin regions.

+While DiffBind provides a convenient, integrated R environment for standard differential analysis and re-centered peak quantification, a manual featureCounts approach was also documented to allow for maximum flexibility.
+This modular path preserves the original MACS3 peak boundaries and produces a raw count matrix that can be easily integrated into custom statistical pipelines beyond the standard DiffBind/DESeq2 framework.

+## Biological Interpretation

 The workflow for ATAC-seq varies a lot depending on the aim of the experiment.